i-love-coffee-i-love-tea/audogombleed.sh/docs/04-hierarchical-configuration.md

-# Visualization if a root cli config importing the commands from two other config files
+# Visualization of a root cli config importing the commands from two other config files